 Maintaining optimal temperature inside your grow room is very important to grow healthy plants with the best yields.
 Because you are growing indoors, your cannabis plants depend on you to provide the ideal environment for their growth.
-Overlooking temperature control inside a grow room can also lead to issues and therefore it should not be forgotten at all cost.
+Overlooking temperature for cannabis grow room can also lead to issues and therefore it should not be forgotten at all cost.

-Before anything else, it should be kept in mind that there is no optimal temperature to grow cannabis given the differences of climate and temperature of different regions.
+Before anything else, it should be kept in mind that there is no optimal temperature for cannabis grow room given the differences of climate and temperature of different regions.
 Another thing to consider is that you must combine indoor environmental conditions and outside temperatures so that you won’t consume too much electricity.
 Here are a few things to consider when maintaining day and night temperatures for your cannabis grow.

-A few things to keep in mind when it comes to temperatures for day and night for cannabis plants
+A few things to keep in mind when it comes to temperature for cannabis grow room for cannabis plants

 - Temperatures should not drop below 60 degrees Fahrenheit at night and over 95 degrees Fahrenheit during the day and of course the temperature fluctuations from day to night should not go over 20 degrees Fahrenheit.
 With these basics in mind, you can bet that your crops will thrive and grow healthy and strong.

 - Indoor growing subjects plants to extreme heat especially when high-intensity discharge (HID) lamps are used.
 Constantly check indoor temperature; indoor growing spaces should have at least a difference of 5 degrees Fahrenheit between day and night.

 - Keep in mind that buds could become susceptible to mold growth if temperatures are kept too low or if readings fluctuate too much.
 Using a dehumidifier will help prevent mold growth and maintaining higher temperatures during the evenings may also help.